Flight-Free-UK/flight_free_uk_website/source/posts_travel/nc500-by-public-transport.html.markdown

 T﻿his legendary road pass is the highest continuous road climb in the UK, going from sea level to over 2000 feet in under 4 miles.
 There is no public transport over the pass, but this section of the NC500 is not to be missed.

-I﻿f you are prepared for a challenge, you will want to walk the 11-mile
+I﻿f you are prepared for a challenge, you will want to walk the 11-mile zig-zag road that takes you up to the top of the pass and down the other side.
+There's likely to be cloud cover at the top, but if not, you will have stupendous views across the Isle of Skye.
+The hard climb is worth the reward!

-Over the Bealach na Ba – walk (11 miles) or hitchhike.
+H﻿itch-hiking is also an option here.

-Day 12 (Monday) Kishorn to Inverness
+##### Day 12 (Monday) Kishorn to Inverness

 **Bus 704** will also take you back to Inverness after the pass (from Kishorn shop) 0915-1125 **Monday** or Saturday